htAlps/dmcs/README.md

 Often we are presented a system in its current magestic (and sometimes indescipherable) state and wonder how it got there, i.e., what are its essential components, when was each component introduced, etc.

-We want to explore this evolution and try to establish a cannonical partial order.
+We want to explore security and best practices as we evolve and branch the systems and try to establish a cannonical partial order.

-       DMCS-λ (Services Based)
+    # DMCS - Distributed Minimal Composable Superimposed System

+    ## Functional Evolution and Branching Tree

+       DMCS - (λ: Services Based)
         │
-        ├─>DMCS-TLS
-        │   │
-        │   ├──π,
-        │   ├──π,
-        │   │
+        ├── ReST
         │
-        └─>

-       DMCS-π (Container Based)
+        ├── ProtoBuf
         │
-        ├─>DMCS-TLS
+        ├── GRPC
+        │
+        ├───────────────> DMCSP - (π: Docker-Hashicorp)
         │                   │
-        │   ├──π,
-        │   ├──π,
+        ├── TLS             ├── Docker
         │                   │
+        ├── SystemD         ├───────────────> DMCSK - (π: Kube-Stack)
+        │                   │                   │
+        ├── ETCD            ├── Swarm           ├── Kubernetes
+        │                   │                   │
+        ├──                 ├── Consul          ├── Istio
+        │                   │                   │
+        └─>                 ├── Vault           ├── Prometheus
+                            │                   │
+                            ├── Prometheus      ├──
+                            │                   │
+                            ├──                 └─>
                             │
                             └─>

+    ### Legend:
+       λ System  (λ-calculus) is a process/services implementation π Systems (π-calculus) are distributed (containerized) implementations

+## NON-Functional Components

+        Environments:
+            Development: Local Arch-Linux Servers Inside
+            Integration & Testing: AZ / AWS / GCP Platforms
+            Production: Same Platforms (may not be needed due to the experimental nature of the project)

+        DevOps (Pipelines): AZ DevOps